ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 like the llvm development team.
 Appendix A tell you how to install sphinx tool.
-Documentation work will help yourself to re-examine your software and make your program better in structure, reliability and more important "Extend your code to somewhere you didn't expect to".
+Documentation work will help yourself to re-examine your software and make your program better in structure, reliability and more important "Extend your code to somewhere you didn't expect".

 .. [#] http://lld.llvm.org/